Michelle-Lisowski/Von/README.rst

 .. image:: https://discordbots.org/api/widget/lib/477014316063784961.svg?noavatar=true
    :target: https://discordbots.org/bot/477014316063784961

-Procbot is a music, leveling and moderation bot for Discord written in Python.
+Procbot is a music, levelling and moderation bot for Discord written in Python.

 This bot is offline quite often, so if you want to host it yourself, you are welcome to do so.